dayitv89/OpenCB/README.md

 <b><big>License</big></b>

-This is an open-source free software without any license restriction.
+This is a free software without any license restriction.

 <br>